 The Chinese Dongzhi ("extreme of winter") Festival is viewed within the Yang and Yin philosophy as a time of returning of positive energy associated with lengthening daylight hours.
 The Sun is associated with yang (male), whereas the Moon & Earth are associated with yin (female).
 Family gatherings and reunions with feasting are the traditional means of celebration.

 In the Northern Hemisphere, the Winter Solstice occurs around December 21st, when the Sun is at its greatest distance below the celestial equator.
-The Spring Equinox occurs around March 21st when the sun crosses the celestial equator and days have the same duration as nights ("equinox" comes from a Latin word meaning "time of equal days and nights").
+The Spring Equinox occurs around March 21st when the sun crosses the celestial equator, and days have the same duration as nights ("equinox" comes from a Latin word meaning "time of equal days and nights").
 The Spring Equinox marks the beginning of Spring, and for the ancient Mesopotamians was the beginning of their new year festival.
 The Mesopotamians believed that their god Marduk did battle with monsters of chaos at the end of the year.
 Their own king was to be slain so that he could assist Marduk in the spirit world.
 But to preserve the king, a criminal was made into a mock king, who was treated as if he was a king until he was slain.
 Year-end celebrations in which masters acted as slaves and slaves acted as if they were masters became popular in several regions of the Mediterranean.
 The festival was transformed into the Persian Yalda ("birth") winter solstice celebration, which remains a social occasion in present-day Islamic Iran.

 The constellation (Zodiac sign) visible at dawn on the day of the Spring Equinox has been regarded as of special significance (currently changing from Pisces to Aquarius due to the 26,000 year precession of the Earth — the advent of "the Age of Aquarius").
 The chief holiday for the ancient Hebrews was celebrated at the first full moon after the Spring Equinox.
 Although this holiday was originally a celebration of Spring, it was later celebrated in remembrance of the Exodus from Egypt and was called Passover.
 The holiday entered Christian celebration by the fact that Christ was reputedly arrested and crucified at Passover.
-Because Christians insisted that Easter should be celebrated on a Sunday, the Council of Nicea decreed that Easter be the first Sunday after the fourteenth day of a lunar month (Paschal Full Moon, which is approximately the first full moon) following the date of the Spring Equinox (which is assumed to be March 21st, often incorrectly).
+Because Christians insisted that Easter should be celebrated on a Sunday, the Council of Nicea decreed that Easter be the first Sunday after the fourteenth day of a lunar month (Paschal Full Moon, which is approximately the first full moon) following the date of the Spring Equinox (which is often incorrectly assumed to be March 21st).
 Easter can occur on any date from March 22nd to April 25th.
 In the first centuries of Christianity Easter was by far the most significant Christian holiday (holy day) and Christmas was not a holiday at all.

 The ancient Egyptians celebrated the passion (suffering before fatal dismemberment) of the god Osiris, and celebrated his resurrection in the Spring, coinciding with the flooding of the Nile (and rebirth of vegetation).
 The Greek god Dionysus was also a god of fertility whose resurrection was celebrated in the Spring.
 In the ancient Mediterranean Osiris-Dionysus mystery religions celebrated life, death and rebirth through secret rites involving sacramental wine.
+(The Greek historian Plutarch described Dionysus as a Greek version of Osirus.)

 The word for "Easter" in most of the Romance Languages is a variant of the Hebrew "Passover", but the English word is unrelated to these forms.
 Possibly, the English word "Easter" is derived from the name of an Anglo-Saxon goddess of Spring, "Eostre" (source of the word "estrogen").
 Or it may have come from "Ishtar/Astarte" the Babylonian/Chaldean Venus who was the consort of the sun-god.
 Or it may have come from the same root as "east", associating the source of the rising sun with the resurrection ("rising") of Christ.
 Sunrise service, painted eggs and rabbits have all symbolized rebirth and fertility in Spring celebrations from ancient times.
 Celebration of motherhood (mother's day) is also most often in the Spring, another possible association with fertility.